crackofdusk/railsgirls/README.md

 # Tips for coaching at Rails Girls

+I wrote this short guide for mentors instead of students.
+There are two reasons:

+1. When learners read a tutorial, they concentrate on the text and it's hard to have a group discussion
+2. Everyone has their unique teaching style.
+I give one example here, but you may present the material in a different way or teach something else entirely.

+Some people in your group will grasp concepts faster than others.
+Have them explain to their peers what they have understood in their own words.
+They won't get bored and you will discover ways to present that you hadn't considered.
+This will also encourage them to work as a team.

 ## Installation

 The fastest way to get started with Ruby on Windows is to download and run [RubyInstaller](http://rubyinstaller.org/downloads/).
 You want the latest available version.